-Artist David Macomber from Shark Sugar Creative, a New Jersey art and design brand rooted in surf, was recently asked to design and install a 2,200 sq ft mural on Morey’s Piers, a local amusement pier that goes out over the beach into the ocean.
-They wanted 7 large storage containers that line the sides of the pier designed with “photos and words that invoke thought and empowerment to the young people who frequent the piers.”
+Artist David Macomber from Shark Sugar Creative, a New Jersey art and design brand rooted in surf, was asked to design and install a 2,200 sq ft mural on Morey’s Piers, a local amusement pier that goes out over the beach into the ocean.
+The request was for the seven large storage containers that line the sides of the pier to be adorned with “photos and words that invoke thought and empowerment to the young people who frequent the piers.”
 The owners were looking for something with an urban edge that was inspired by ocean and beach culture.
-This was a huge leap forward for David in the direction of a larger art production.
+This was a huge leap forward for David in the direction of larger art production.
 In this installment of ‘How Do,’ David shares his insights into creating a large-scale mural.

 What are the keys to extracting from a client what they want and then melding your style with their needs to make it a reality?